neurobagel/documentation/docs/infrastructure.md

 ### Resetting your GraphDB instance

-If you previously started/completed the first-time graph setup for Neurobagel (i.e., you previously set up a Neurobagel node on your machine) but want to set up your graph database again _from scratch_, the most foolproof way would be to start with a clean GraphDB configuration to avoid conflicts with any credentials or databases that were been previously created.
+If you have previously set up a Neurobagel node on your machine but want to reset your graph database to start again _from scratch_, the most foolproof way would be to start with a clean GraphDB configuration to avoid conflicts with any previously created credentials or databases.

+Some examples of when you may want to do this:

+- You started but did not complete Neurobagel node setup previously and want to ensure you are using up-to-date instructions and recommended configuration options
+- Your local node has stopped working after a configuration change to your graph database (e.g., your Neurobagel node API no longer starts or responds with an error, but you have confirmed all environment variables you have set should be correct)

 The configuration for a given GraphDB instance is not tied to a specific GraphDB Docker container, but to the persistent home directory for GraphDB on the host machine.

-So, to 'reset' your GraphDB instance for Neurobagel, you need to either:

-- Clear the contents of your persistent GraphDB home directory on your filesystem (this is the path specified for `NB_GRAPH_ROOT_HOST` in your `.env`, which is `~/graphdb-home` by default)
+So, to 'reset' your GraphDB instance for Neurobagel, you need to clear the contents of your persistent GraphDB home directory on your filesystem (this is the path specified for `NB_GRAPH_ROOT_HOST` in your `.env`, which is `~/graphdb-home` by default).

 !!! warning

     This action will wipe any graph databases and users you previously created!

-        We recommend shutting down any Neurobagel services you are currently running (e.g., API, query tool containers) before doing this to prevent your services from breaking in unexpected ways.
+    We recommend shutting down any Neurobagel services you are currently running (including the graph, API, and query tool containers) before doing this to prevent your services from breaking in unexpected ways.

-OR

-- Modify `.env` to specify a new, different path for `NB_GRAPH_ROOT_HOST`

-    !!! note
-        `NB_GRAPH_ROOT_CONT` does not need to be modified.
+You can now follow the instructions on this page to (re-)set up your graph database from scratch.

 ## Uploading data to the graph